 Before the COVID-19 pandemic, divorcing spouses generally had to attend the parent education class in-person.
 Nonetheless, under some circumstances, the court permitted parties to take the course via DVD or online.
 This may have been the case if a spouse was in the hospital for an extended period of time, for example.
 To do so, a party had to seek the court’s permission.
 Further, if the court allowed one parent to attend the class online or via DVD, that did not necessarily mean the other parent could do the same.

-Given the challenges COVID-19 presents, however, the courts have temporarily suspended the in-person requirement.
-Under a temporary rule, an approved parent education program may allow parents to attend the parent education session virtually.
+Due to the COVID-19 pandemic, however, the courts have temporarily suspended the in-person requirement.
+Under a temporary rule, an approved parent education program may allow parents of minors to attend the program virtually.
 This can be done through web video conferencing.
 For example, the parties can take the course through Zoom or Skype.
 Alternatively, parents may also fulfill the class requirement by completing a 5-hour DVD or online program.
 The name of this program is KidCare for Co-Parents: An Educational Program for Divorcing Families.
 For now, parents can elect to do any of the above without the court’s permission.

 The court is being more flexible regarding virtual attendance at this time.
 Yet, it is still important to confirm with the court that you have registered for the class.
 You must also still file your certificate of attendance.
 Again, the courts require this class.
 And, many judges will not allow the final divorce hearing to occur if the parties have not completed it.

 Furthermore, it is likely the courts will again require in-person attendance for the class at some point in the future, when COVID-19 conditions improve.
 Accordingly, divorcing parties with minor children should stay up-to-date with court developments to ensure they are fulfilling all requirements for the parent education class.